cstylianos/tweets_cleaned/README.md

 The python files are located in /src.

+The repository has the following tree structure:

+├── README.md
+├── run.sh
+├── src
+│   ├── average_degree.py
+│   └── tweets_cleaned.py
+├── tweet_input
+│   └── tweets.txt
+└── tweet_output
+    ├── ft1.txt
+    └── ft2.txt

-A file (tweets.txt) that contains 10,000 tweets was used to test the python files.
+"tweets.txt" contains 10,000 tweets and was used to test the python files.

 The first python file "tweets_cleaned.py" reads from file "tweets.txt" (located in /tweet_input) that contains twitter data in JSON format.
 It then extracts the timestamp and clean text and writes in an output file, "ft1.txt", located in /tweet_output.